 Question 1: What are the 1:World device requirements?

-Learners in grades 8 - 12 can use any Mac or PC laptop they choose. iPads and other tablets are not acceptable in high school.
-We recommend the Macbook Air (either 11" or 13") as it is a lightweight and durable model available in Riyadh.
+Learners in grades 8 - 12 can use any Mac, PC laptop or Chromebook they choose. iPads and other tablets are not acceptable in high school.
+We recommend the Macbook (12") or the Macbook Air (either 11" or 13") as they are lightweight and durable models available in Riyadh.

 Question 2: Are there any additional hardware requirements for devices?

 All iPads require a protective case and keyboard.
-Please ensure that the case is protective and covers the entire iPad.
+Please ensure that the case covers the entire iPad.

 Question 3: What apps need to be installed on the iPad?